-A.7.2 Running Database Configuration Assistant in Response File Mode
+A.7.2 Running Oracle DBCA Using Response Files

-You can run Database Configuration Assistant (DBCA) in response file mode to configure and start an Oracle database on the system.
+You can run Oracle DBCA in response file mode to configure and start an Oracle database on the system.

-To run DBCA in response file mode, you must copy and edit a response file template.
+To run Oracle DBCA in response file mode, you must copy and edit a response file template.

-1. Oracle provides a response file template named dbca.rsp in the response directory on the installation media.
+Oracle provides a response file template named dbca.rsp in the response directory with the installation.
 Copy the dbca.rsp response file template from the response file directory to a directory on your system.